Ross Stores, Inc. research snapshot

 Business essence

-Customers pay Ross Stores for a treasure-hunt retail experience: branded and designer merchandise at value prices, refreshed assortments, convenient stores, and a perception of savings versus full-price retail.
+Customers pay Ross Stores for a treasure-hunt retail experience: branded and designer merchandise at value prices, refreshed assortments, convenient stores, and a perception of savings versus full-price retail, which drove 21% first quarter fiscal 2026 sales growth.

 Moat